jchultarsky101/pcli/README.md

   -V, --version               Print version
 ```

-The "models" command takes a an optional argument "--folder", which is the folder name of interest and limits the search.
+The **models** command takes a an optional argument "--folder", which is the folder name of interest and limits the search.
 If you use a folder name filter, but such does not exist, you will see an error message to that effect.

 If do not specify any folder names as a filter, it will return data from all available folders in your tenant.